drutiny/plugin-acquia/README.md

 ## Usage

 Drutiny is a Symfony Console application and as such as a number of commands available.
-Simply type run `drutiny` to see a list of commands and use the `help` command to see more options available for a specific command.
+Simply run `drutiny` to see a list of commands and use the `help` command to see more options available for a specific command.